ecampana/borrow-my-style/README.md

 <img src ="images/computer.jpg" width="438" height="275" /><img src ="images/online closet.jpg" width="240" height="275" />
 </div>

 I was tasked with creating a recommendation system to help garment lenders know which of their items will be rented most frequently, allowing the client to offer more popular items.
-This will enhancing user experience and increasing company revenue.
+This will enhance user experience and increase company revenue.
 I trained a logistic regression model that predicts how likely garments will be rented based exclusively on information provided by lenders — brand name, item type, apparel size, and rental price.

 *For the purposes of anonymity, _Borrow My Style_ is a pseudonym for the consulting client.